Vinod-2725/pca-analysis-wine/pca_project_report.md

 This project systematically studied PCA from its linear algebraic foundations through practical application.
 Key takeaways:

 1. PCA is mathematically equivalent to eigendecomposition of the covariance matrix and the thin SVD of the centered data matrix — we implemented both and verified agreement to machine precision.
-2. For the Wine dataset, 4 components (out of 13) capture 95% of variance, with no statistically significant loss in classification accuracy compared to using all 13 features.
+2. For the Wine dataset, 10 components (out of 13) capture 95% of variance, with no statistically significant loss in classification accuracy compared to using all 13 features.
-3. PCA projections are interpretable — PC1 captures polyphenolic richness and PC2 captures alcohol/proline content, matching known wine chemistry.
+3. PCA projections are interpretable — PC1 captures polyphenolic richness and PC2 captures alcohol/color intensity content, matching known wine chemistry.
 4. t-SNE produces visually cleaner clusters but is nonlinear, non-interpretable, and cannot generalize to new data.
 PCA remains the preferred preprocessing method for supervised learning pipelines.
 5. The jackknife analysis confirms that the PCA solution is stable and not driven by outliers or influential subsets.

-The complete analysis spans 13 figures and ~950 lines of documented Python code across 8 modules.

 ---